JialongJiang/jialongjiang.github.io/_posts/2018-11-07-cms_lectures_nov.md

 **Design by cost: Arithmetic is free (particularly low-precision); Memory is expensive; Communication is prohibitively expensive**
 Local SRAM (KB); On-chip SRAM (MB); LPDDR DRAM(GB)
 Algorithm changes
-Darwin accelerators from Graphmap: Filtratio, Alignment
+Darwin accelerators from Graphmap: Filtration, Alignment
 The first step needs read memory and hard to improve
 Reduce the accuracy of the first step and compensating by the second step, which can be accelerated
 Parallelize; Specialized memory for D-soft bin updates